iLindo-Workspace/Foundation-exam-prep/Chapter3.md

 ### Learning Objective 3.1.1 (K1) Recognize types of products that can be examined by the different static test techniques

-**Static Testing**: *Is the reviewing of workproducts in order to find defects and gain understanding of what was required*
+**Static Testing**: *Is the reviewing of work products in order to find defects and gain understanding of what was required*

 **Conducted in three ways (*Techniques*)**:
 - **Manual** - Reviews *(Informal, Walkthroughs, Technical, and Inspections)*